kwabenasapong/openpldoc/manual/source/configure.rst

 Select the media players you want to be available for use.
 As a general rule the players control the following:

-**Phonon:**
+**System:**
-   Phonon is an internal media player which uses your operating system's built-in media player capabilities.
+   System is an internal media player which uses your operating system's built-in media player capabilities.

 **Webkit:**